MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 The AllowMeetingReactions setting can only be applied using PowerShell.
 There is no option to toggle AllowMeetingReactions on or off from the Teams admin center.

-Meeting reactions are Off by default.
+Reactions are Off by default.
 Turning off reactions for a user doesn't mean that a user can't use reactions in meetings they schedule.
 The meeting organizer can still turn on reactions from the meeting option page, regardless of the default setting.

 ## Related topics